New Mexico Legislature

 The New Mexico Legislature (Legislatura de Nuevo México) is the legislative branch of the state government of New Mexico.
 It is a bicameral body made up of the New Mexico House of Representatives and the New Mexico Senate.

 History

 The New Mexico Legislature was established when New Mexico officially became a state and was admitted to the union in 1912.
+Congress established New Mexico as a territory in 1850 before it became a state.
+Over the span of 62 years, five constitutional conventions were held which resulted in four distinct draft constitutions.
+The fourth draft was ratified and became effective in 1912 when New Mexico became the 47th state.

 In 1922, Bertha M. Paxton became the first woman elected to the New Mexico Legislature, serving one term in the House of Representatives.

 Session structure and operations

 The Legislature meets every year, in regular session on the third Tuesday in January.
 The New Mexico Constitution limits the regular session to 60 calendar days, every other year it is 30 days.
 The lieutenant governor presides over the Senate, while the Speaker of the House is elected from that body in a closed-door majority-member caucus.
 Both have wide latitude in choosing committee membership in their respective houses and have a large impact on lawmaking in the state.

 While only the Governor can call the Legislature into special sessions, the Legislature can call itself into an extraordinary session.
 There is no limit on the number of special sessions a governor can call.
 The New Mexico Constitution does not limit the duration of each special session; lawmakers may consider only those issues designated by the governor in the "call," or proclamation convening the special session (though other issues may be added by the Governor during a session).

 Any bill passed by the Legislature and signed by the governor takes effect 90 days after its passage unless two-thirds of each house votes to give the bill immediate effect, earlier effect (before 90 day period), or later effect (after 90 day period).